 Bob Crowell, father of victim Sylvia Crowell, told KCNC TV that the governor's decision resulted in backdoor clemency.

-Hickenlooper's Republican challenger, former Rep. Bob Beauprez, told The Associated Press that the governor's reprieve for Dunlap showed "an unwillingness to even make the tough call."
+Hickenlooper's Republican challenger in last November's election, former Rep. Bob Beauprez, told The Associated Press that the governor's reprieve for Dunlap showed "an unwillingness to even make the tough call."

 The governor's temporary reprieve has no time limit, so theoretically, as long as Hickenlooper remains in office, he can continue to block Dunlap's execution.
 But a new governor could end the reprieve, clearing the way for Dunlap to die by lethal injection.

-In a way, Dunlap's fate rests in the hands of Colorado voters.
-Critics say that amounts to mob justice.
+In a way, Dunlap's fate rested in the hands of Colorado voters last month, in a close race that Hickenlooper called the toughest fight of his career.
+Critics said that amounted to mob justice.

 This isn't Aurora's only high profile death penalty case involving mental health and a gunman.
 James Holmes has pleaded not guilty by reason of insanity to 166 charges surrounding a movie theater shooting in 2012 that left 12 people dead.
 His trial is set to begin December 8.
 Prosecutors have said they plan to seek the death penalty.